armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 title: Targets Config
 weight: 3
 description: >
   Declare your deployment targets: account, namespace, and strategy to use.
-Configure dependsOn and beforeDeployment constraints to pause for a set amount of time or to require manual approval.
+Configure target constraints such as dependsOn, beforeDeployment, and afterDeployment with pause, webhoook, an analysis conditions.
 ---

-## `targets.`
+## Targets config overview

-This config block is where you define where and how you want to deploy an app.
+In the `targets.` config block, you define where and how you want to deploy an app.
 You can specify multiple targets.
 Provide unique descriptive names for each environment to which you are deploying.

 ```yaml
 targets: